Devonte Hart Remains Missing, Investigators Piecing Together Timeline And Travel Route Prior To Hart Deaths

 Then, the Hart Yukon reportedly sped off the edge of the cliff and the speedometer was reportedly “pinned” at 90 mph, further leading officials to believe the incident was intentional.
 There were no brake or skid marks found at the scene, a straight section along Route 1, and the car reportedly would have had to travel over the 75-foot dirt turnout before going over the cliff.

-Allegations of abuse against Devonte and his five siblings have emerged as the search played out and the Associated Press has just reported another allegation from a former family friend named Alexandra Argyropoulos.
+Allegations of abuse against Devonte and his five siblings have emerged as the search played out, and the Associated Press has just reported another allegation from a former family friend named Alexandra Argyropoulos.
 The woman says that she reported Sarah and Jennifer Hart to child welfare officials in 2013 after seeing what she felt was “controlling emotional abuse and cruel punishment.”

 Oregon child welfare workers interviewed the Hart children after the 2013 complaint, but they reportedly felt the children had been extensively coached by their mothers and they were unable to do anything more to help them at the time.
 The Argyopoulos allegation emerges after reports previously surfaced detailing a 2011 incident with one daughter as well as new allegations from neighbors Dana and Bruce DeKalb that prompted the March CPS visit.